 Deep-dish pizza is served occasionally.
 Not as voluminous as a true Chicagoland deep-dish, but still a sight to behold with an ample portion of red sauce atop.
 The crust is quite tender and well-browned on the underside while the high-sided rind is crisp and easy to chew.
 Alfredo versions also crop up as well.

+The occasional specialty like a pizza with chili dog toppings, and daily specials such as meatballs with marinara are popular items.
 These firm, substantial meatballs swim in a zippy red sauce.
 If you can find a better meatball outside of a Society of Italian Americans Auxiliary dinner, I’m game to try.

-A side of Caesar salad with peperoncini and garlic-stuffed olives – below left – rounded out the meal.
+The most popular daily special comes on Tuesday.
+That’s when Something Italian takes a slice of their sausage pizza and heap upon it a mound of lettuce, crushed tortilla chips, housemade chunky salsa, shredded cheese, black olives, and sour cream.
 Its not what you’d expect from a taco pizza.
 It is what it is: a slice of pizza buried under a salad.
-I couldn’t possibly eat it by hand, so I attacked the salad with fork until it was of a more manageable size, and folded up the slice into a taco. Über-chunky salsa makes the taco pizza even more special.
-Its a great value too, at only three bucks.
+I can’t possibly eat it by hand, so I attack the salad with a fork until it reaches a more manageable size, then fold up the remainder like a taco.

 Daily specials also include specialty pasta dishes.
 One decadent example I've enjoyed tossed penne pasta in a cheese sauce cobbled together from Alfredo sauce, shredded cheddar, bacon, and salami.